 If you do decide it’s not just your workplace and you want to change careers at age 30, 40, or 50 years old, you will need to do some self-evaluation.

-Think about your past jobs, volunteer work, hobbies, and interests.
+Think about your past jobs, volunteer work, hobbies, interests, and personality type.

 What excites you?